 In the space of 15 years, Israel’s economy made a huge change.
-Moving from socialism to capitalism is the story of the State of Israel.
+Moving from socialism to capitalism is the story of the State of Israel as a startup nation.
 Now it ranks at #19 on the UN’s Human Development Index.

 The Bible describes Israel as “The land of milk and honey.”
 That for many people translates to a land rich in resources.
 But in truth, 60% of that land is desert that had not seen a drop of water or a green tree for innumerous centuries.